CxAalto/gtfspy/README.md

 [![PyPI badge](https://badge.fury.io/py/gtfspy.svg)](https://pypi.python.org/pypi/gtfspy/)

-``gtfspy`` is a Python package for working with public transport timetable data provided in the [General Transit Feeds Specification](https://developers.google.com/transit/gtfs/) (GTFS) format.
+``gtfspy`` is a Python package for analyzing public transport timetable data provided in the [General Transit Feed Specification](https://developers.google.com/transit/gtfs/), GTFS, -format.

 ## Core features:
-* Import one or multiple GTFS feeds into a [SQLite](https://www.sqlite.org/) database for efficient querying of the data.
+* Import one or multiple GTFS feeds into one [SQLite](https://www.sqlite.org/) database for efficient querying of the data.
 * Augment the sqlite with real walking distances between PT stops using Open Street Map (OSM) data.
-* Compute simple statistics for the public transport networks (number of stops, routes, network length).
+* Compute simple statistics for the public transport networks such as number of stops, routes, network length.
 * Filter databases spatially and temporally to match your area and time region of interst.
 * Perform accessibility analyses using a routing/profiling engine
     - Adapted from the [Connection Scan Algorithm](http://i11www.iti.uni-karlsruhe.de/extra/publications/dpsw-isftr-13.pdf) (CSA).
     - Compute all Pareto-optimal journey alternatives between an origin-destination pair, and summarize connectivity with measures on travel time and number of transfers.
+* Produce data extracts in various formats (network edge lists, geojson).

 ## Prerequisites